 Newspaper published daily in Johannesburg, renowned today for being the first newspaper to openly oppose apartheid and contribute to its downfall.

-Acclaimed 20th-century newspaper containing perspectives on South Africa and the African continent.
-Provides insight into events related to South Africa’s struggle for freedom and democracy.
+The Rand Daily Mail pioneered popular journalism in South Africa, until it was controversially closed in 1985.
 Highlights include: Benjamin Pogrund's extraordinary coverage of the Sharpeville massacre in 1960; Helen Zille's uncovering of Steve Biko’s murder at the hands of police in 1976; news-breaking reporting by Mervyn Rees and Chris Day about the apartheid state's effort to influence opinion, an exposé that sparked the scandal known as “Muldergate."
-Rand Daily Mail continued to be popular among progressive readers until—after adopting an outspoken anti-apartheid stance amid a massive clampdown by security forces—it was controversially closed in 1985.
-PLEASE NOTE: Currently only 1940-1985 is available, the rest is forthcoming.